 To run a gas comparison, just enter your postcode in the box at the top of the page and you'll be taken to our Ofgem-accredited energy price comparison tool.
 Give us a few more details about your current energy tariff and usage, and we'll instantly compare gas prices from suppliers in your area.

-And, unlike those energy comparison websites that only compare deals from a selected panel of energy suppliers, we compare gas prices from every supplier, so you can be sure you're on the best tariff.
+And, unlike those gas comparison websites that only compare deals from a selected panel of energy suppliers, we compare gas prices from every supplier, so you can be sure you're on the best tariff.

 Although not essential (we can estimate your gas usage based upon your house size), it helps if you can have your latest bill to hand that shows your actual meter readings and energy usage.
 And to get a better all-round view of your energy usage, look for the amount you spend or use over the course of a whole year - if you enter your summer usage, when your gas consumption is low, you risk running an inaccurate comparison.